-Network Security and Computer Fraud & Security are monthly, subscription-only professional journals published by Elsevier and edited by Steve Mansfield-Devine.
+Network Security and Computer Fraud & Security are monthly, subscription-only professional journals published by Mark Allen Group and edited by Steve Mansfield-Devine.

 We welcome contributions from people who have valuable knowledge to share – including researchers, academics, security practitioners, vendors, integrators, institutes, government departments, trade or technical bodies, consultants, analysts, penetration testers, ethical hackers etc.